Name: Heather Berginc

 I was born and raised in Flagstaff.
 I began learning the piano at a very young age and stuck around to attend Northern Arizona Univeristy for my degree in Music.
 I currently own and run a small music studio where I teach private piano, guitar, and brass lessons to students of all ages.
 I’m very excited to join the team here at FJA!

 Fossils of Flagstaff

 B.A. in Anthropology/Archaeology

-Coming into my fifth year at FJA and my fourth in the same classroom, I feel that I am settling in to teaching 5th and 6th grade English and social studies.
-During the 2016-17 school year, students will learn about American history from the first inhabitants thousands of years ago through the Civil War, and perhaps beyond into modern times.
+After a year of teaching Spanish on both campuses, I have been teaching English and Social Studies for quite a while at the Middle School.
+During the 2017-18 school year, students will learn about American history from the first inhabitants thousands of years ago through the Civil War, and perhaps beyond into modern times.
 In my class, students develop their reading, writing, note-taking, and organizational skills; utilize critical thinking, problem-solving, and cooperation; and put their creativity into projects that let them apply their unique talents as well as what they’ve learned.
 I try to pass on my love of history and archaeology and help students appreciate the diversity of cultures and points of view in the world.

 Check out the class Facebook page to keep on top of what’s going on in class.